An in-depth report on the causes, diagnosis, treatment, and prevention of gout.

 After several years, patients with elevated uric acid can develop deposits of uric acid called tophi.
 These are solid deposits of uric acid crystals that form in the joints, cartilage, bones, and elsewhere in the body.
 In some cases, tophi break through the skin and appear as white or yellowish-white, chalky nodules that have been described as looking like crab eyes.

 Without treatment to lower the uric acid, tophi develop about 10 years after the onset of gout, although tophi can occur from 3 to 42 years after gout starts.
 Tophi are more likely to appear early in the course of the disease in older people.
-In the elderly, women are at higher risk of developing tophi than men.
-Persons who have had an organ transplant and are on the medicine cyclosporine also have a high risk of developing tophi.
+In older people, women are at higher risk of developing tophi than men.
+People who have had an organ transplant and are on the medicine cyclosporine also have a high risk of developing tophi.

 When gout remains untreated, the periods between attacks of acute gout become shorter and shorter and the attacks, although sometimes less intense, can last longer.
 In about 10 to 20 years gout becomes a chronic disorder with constant low-grade pain and mild or acute inflammation.
 Gout may later affect several joints, including those that may have been free of symptoms at the start of the disorder.
 In rare cases, the shoulders, hips, or spine are affected.